tomasbjerre/git-changelog-command-line/README.md

 -phv, --print-highest-version              Print the highest version,
                                            determined by tags in repo, and exit.
                                            Default: disabled
+-phvt, --print-highest-version-tag         Print the tag corresponding to
+                                           highest version, and exit.
+                                           Default: disabled
 -pnv, --print-next-version                 Print the next version, determined
                                            by commits since highest version, and
                                            exit.